Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things: Multi-UAV Covert Communication System model and problem formulation

 \subsection{Covert Communication Requirement and Analysis}

-For the non-colluding Willies, i.e., each of the unscheduled UEs (a.k.a Willies) $\W = \K\setminus\{k\}$ independently attempts for conducting malicious activity in terms of signal transmission detection.
+For the non-colluding Willies, i.e., each of the unscheduled UEs (a.k.a Willies) $\W \treq \K\setminus\{k\}$ independently attempts for conducting malicious activity in terms of signal transmission detection based on their own observations of the given block of transmissions\footnote{Note that here channel properties varies independently from one block of transmission (time slot) to the others; therefore, the knowledge of previous blocks cannot help Willies improve their detection performance.}.
 Thus, each of Willies encounters a binary hypothesis testing problem to independently decide whether AP has transmitted information signal towards the scheduling UE $k$.
 This non-colluding scenario is valid as the UEs are randomly distributed in the region, and each potentially serves as a scheduled UE in some specific time slots during the mission.
-Therefore, the received signal at the $m$-th Willie in time slot $n$ can be represented as
+Therefore, the received signal vector at the $m$-th Willie in time slot $n$ can be represented as